 by The Fishes of North Carolina – NCfishes.com (if not BDR57)

 The Central Stoneroller is fish, native to North America, and has a diet that consists of 95% algae.

-Though these fish seem the ideal choice as algae eaters for a small pond there’s a caveat at keeping them.
+Though these fish seem the ideal choice as algae eaters for a small pond but there’s a caveat to keeping them.

 The caveat is that your backyard pond should be able to provide them with stream-like water movement.

-They inhabit river creeks and don’t do well in waters that move too slow.
+They inhabit river creeks and don’t do well in waters that move too slowly.